 The best way to grow your money is to not spend it.

-For 2020 I’m doing a clothing and makeup no buy, I’m only buying to replace things that are used up.
+This year I’m doing a clothing and makeup no buy, I’m only buying to replace things that are used up.
 You can do one for just a month or two to start if a full year is daunting.

 Pick a category where you know you indulge too much, like fast food, Starbucks, clothing, handbags, stationary, etc. Commit to not buying those things unless something is used up.